dbaarda/DLFUCache/DESIGN.rst

 * binheap - a normal binary heap implementation.
 * cdlist - a doubly-linked-list with an insert cursor to speed up inserts near the same place.
-* array - a normal array
+* vector - a normal array
-* dqueue - A double ended queue implemented either like Pythons dqueue (linked list of fixed sized buffers), or a circular buffer.
+* dqueue - A double ended queue implemented either like Python's dqueue (linked list of fixed sized buffers), or a circular buffer.

 Possible simplifications